white-richard/MyNeovim/README.md

 # MyNeovim

-This is my NeoVim configuration
+This is my NeoVim configs